 There is no pinnacle attraction in Mole National Park, it is more about the eclectic experience.
 Mole was the first and the largest national park in Ghana.
 It is also argued as the most prestigious.
 It is home to a population of elephants that have the greatest chance to survive compared to anywhere else in the country.

-Trails of Mole National Park
+Mole National Park Trails

 Mole National Park is a wildlife reserve and not traditionally seen as a place to hike.
 The majority of activities are through safari.
 The good news is, the national park does provide opportunities for walking safaris which gives you a chance to explore on foot while trying to witness the splendor of the wildlife the park offers.